 Medication abortion (also called the abortion pill, MifeprexTm) is FDA approved for up to 70 days (10 weeks pregnant) after the start of your last menstrual period.

-- The “pill” is actually a protocol that involves taking two drugs, mifepristone and misoprostol, which are taken on two different days.
+- The “pill” is actually a protocol that involves taking two drugs, mifepristone and misoprostol, which are taken in two separate doses on different days.

-- It is not available through a pharmacy, but is only available by a certified provider.
+- It is not available through a pharmacy, but is only available by an authorized provider.

-- The FDA strongly cautions against the use of mifepristone obtained over the Internet.
+- The FDA strongly cautions against the use of mifepristone obtained over the Internet.3

 - The abortion pill is not the same as the emergency contraception.